Episode: Navigating Job Application Tests and Real-World IT Challenges

-Yesterday, I spent over an hour taking a series of tests for a role I’m interested in.
-These tests are required before they’ll even let you talk to a human HR representative.
+During my time interviewing for jobs, I spent several hours taking a series of tests for the roles I was interested in.
+These tests were required before they’d even let you talk to a human HR representative.
+I always passed them, but sometimes they didn’t even give you a call back.

 Be the first to comment